What Is Miso Soup?

-Another study showed that consuming miso soup and other foods with soy may reduce the risk of hepatocellular carcinoma, a liver cancer.
+Two separate studies found consuming miso may reduce the risk of hepatocellular carcinoma in men, a primary type of liver cancer.

 Isoflavones also provide a range of health benefits, including the alleviation of hot flashes in women going through menopause.
 In addition, isoflavones can improve arterial health in these women.

 Potential Risks of Miso Soup

 Although miso soup has many health benefits and is a low-calorie, low-fat dish, there are a few potential risks:

 Excess sodium intake

 Some miso soup may contain too much sodium.
 It depends on how much and which kind of miso paste is used to make the soup.
 If you buy packaged miso soup, compare and read labels to see how much sodium is in a single serving.

 Eating too much sodium can raise your risk of health problems, including high blood pressure, heart disease, and stroke.
 For overall health, adults should consume no more than 2,300 milligrams of sodium daily.
 If you have underlying medical conditions, such as hypertension and heart disease, you may need to consume even less sodium daily.

 If you make miso soup from scratch, be careful how much and which kind of miso paste you use.
 Boost the flavor of your miso soup with healthier additives like scallions, mushrooms, cilantro, or even some grated ginger.

 Soy products, like miso soup, are goitrogens, meaning they can affect how your thyroid functions.
 When consumed in moderation, goitrogens are generally safe, even for people with hypothyroidism.